MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/what’s-new-application-changes-for-microsoft-dynamics-nav.md

  The first task of defects management is to investigate where the defective items came from and where they were used.
 This investigation is based on historic data and is made easier by searching through item tracking entries using the **Item Tracing** window.

- The second task of defects management is to determine whether the traced items are planned for in open documents, such as non\-posted sales orders or consumption journals.
+ The second task of defects management is to determine whether the traced items are planned for in open documents, such as non-posted sales orders or consumption journals.
 This work is performed in the **Navigate** window.
 You can use the Navigate feature to search all kinds of database records.

 ## About This Walkthrough
  This walkthrough demonstrates how to identify which items are defective, which vendor supplied them, and where they are used so that those orders can be stopped or recalled.